 Cozy sweaters, apple orchards, hot lattes, pumpkin patches, crunchy fall leaves, and brisk mornings — these are just a few of the things that come to mind when I think about the month of October (one of my favorite months for traveling in the United States!).

-By October, kids have (officially) returned to school, summer travel has completely come to an end, and most fall destinations are enjoying their last month of refreshing fall weather before the cold weather kicks in — making it a spectacular time to travel throughout the country.
-It’s hard to find somewhere in the United States that isn’t perfect to visit during the month of October.
+By October, kids have (officially) returned to school, summer travel has completely come to an end, and most fall destinations are enjoying their last month of refreshing fall weather before the cold kicks in — making it a spectacular time to travel throughout the country.
+It’s hard to find somewhere in the United States that isn’t perfect to visit during October (take my word for it — my husband and I plan almost all of our big trips during October.
+It’s a prime time to travel!).

-However, we’ve narrowed down this list to the absolute best places to visit in the USA in October.
-From sleepy mountain towns and hiking hotspots to spooky big cities and hidden gems — read through this thorough list for the perfect October getaway in the USA!
+However, after careful thought, I’ve narrowed down this list to the absolute best places to visit in the USA in October — with a range of experiences for all types of travelers.
+From sleepy mountain towns and hiking hotspots to spooky big cities and hidden coastal gems — read through this thorough list for the perfect October getaway in the USA!

 Disclosure: Some of the links in this blog post are affiliate links, meaning that I earn a commission if you click through and make a purchase at no additional cost to you.
 This helps me keep the content on my website free for you to enjoy!